 Factors such as lower than average graduation rates, lackluster reading and math scores and the limited accessibility of local elementary and high schools could contribute to the low schools score.

-Long Prairie, Minnesota is a small city with a population of 3,308 inhabitants.
-If we look at the most recent Census, Long Prairie is known to have a predominantly White population.
-The next two most common races are Asian and American Indian and Alaskan.
+Long Prairie, Minnesota is a small-sized city with a population of 3,409 inhabitants.
+The majority of Long Prairie residents report their race to be White; this is followed by Asian and American Indian and Alaskan.
 Additionally, more than a quarter of the population of Long Prairie are of Hispanic or Latino origin, and 34% of the population also speak Spanish.
-If you're not a fan of traffic congestion and long commute times to work, Long Prairie is the place to be.
-Commutes to work here are shorter, with an average one-way commute time taking only 17 minutes, significantly lower than the national average of 26 minutes.
+If you are not a fan of long commutes, you will enjoy living in Long Prairie.
+With an average one way commute time of only 17 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.

-Without the right tools, relocating to any new town can be very stressful and challenging.
-Living in Long Prairie, Minnesota could be a fulfilling experience for anyone who puts in the effort to do the research required.
-When searching for a new neighborhood, several key items should be considered.
-Safety is paramount, ensuring a secure environment for you and your family.
-Proximity to workplaces or schools reduces commuting time and enhances convenience.
-Access to amenities like parks, grocery stores and healthcare facilities contributes to a comfortable lifestyle.
-Reliable public transportation options promote easy mobility.
-A strong sense of community fosters social connections and a welcoming atmosphere.
-With useful information like commute, health & safety, education, employment and other key data points, finding the best places to live in Long Prairie and in the areas around Long Prairie is a much easier task.
+Living in Long Prairie can be a great experience for anyone moving to the city.
+Having said that, in the state of Minnesota, there are many amazing places to live, so choose wisely!
+When searching for a new neighborhood, several factors play a vital role in determining its suitability.
+Safety should be a top priority, ensuring a secure environment with low crime rates.
+Proximity to your workplace or school helps minimize commuting time and allows for a better work-life balance.
+Availability of essential amenities such as parks, coffee shops, restaurants, grocery stores, and healthcare facilities contributes to convenience and well-being.
+Access to reliable public transportation options facilitates easy commuting and connectivity.
+Additionally, considering the sense of community and the overall atmosphere that resonates with your lifestyle and preferences fosters a harmonious living experience.
+With useful information like amenities, crime, health & safety, employment, housing and other key data points, finding the best places to live in Long Prairie and in the areas around Long Prairie is a much easier task.

-Using data and statistics Long Prairie has received a livability score of 70 out of 100.
-This score is ranked in the 79th percentile when compared to all other cities.
-For each of the livability categories, we can establish that Long Prairie ranks very well for crime (A+), cost of living (A-) and housing (B).
-On a less positive note, Long Prairie does not have favorable grades for the following: amenities (F), education (F) and employment (F).
-If we take a look at the data, we can find out why.
+Using data and statistics Long Prairie has received a livability score of 72/100.
+This score is ranked in the 80th percentile when compared to all other cities.
+Based on the rankings for each individual category, Long Prairie has been rewarded with high marks for crime (A+), cost of living (A) and housing (A).
+There are some categories that Long Prairie does not rank well for, including: amenities (F), education (F) and employment (F).
+It might be worth taking a closer look to figure out why.